 What is the Peer2Peer Support Program?

-Our Peer2Peer Mentors are not trained counsellors and are therefore not able to provide specific advice around diagnosis, however they can provide a listening ear and supportive shoulder for those navigating life after birth trauma.
-They may also recommend services and resources that other women and families have found useful.
+Our Peer2Peer Mentors are trained by us, but are not trained counsellors and are therefore not able to provide specific advice around diagnosis or treatment, however they can provide a listening ear and supportive shoulder for those navigating life after birth trauma.
+They may also recommend useful services and resources that other people have found useful.

-While there is no set time limit for sessions please keep in mind the availability of the mentor.
-There is no limit to the number of times you can access the service however the service is intended for short term support.
+While there is no set time limit for sessions we aim for around 45 minutes.
+There is a 3 (per year) 1-on-1 session limit.
+We feel at this point our other support services should be able to give you the ongoing support you need.
 Our Peer2Peer Mentors may encourage you to seek professional support and will be able to direct you to a more appropriate service provider for professional counselling.

 Before accessing the P2P Support Live Chat please read our Terms and Conditions.

-If you have a confirmed booking to chat with a mentor, simply select the Live Chat Peer2Peer Logo pop up in the bottom right hand corner of this page and register your first name and email address.
+If you have a confirmed booking to chat with a mentor, simply click the pop up in the bottom right hand corner of this page and register your first name and email address.

 You can then start messaging a Peer2Peer Mentor like you would on Facebook Messenger or via SMS.

 If you are trying to contact us and do not have a booking, you will be greeted by our offline message.
-You will be able to type a message to us and we will respond to you within 24 hours.
+You are able to leave a message.
+We are a non-for-profit organisation run mostly by volunteers and therefore will respond to you as soon as possible.

 Other options for support